Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 - A 9.2 rating from former clients on Avvo

 This record of excellence is just part of the story.
 Beyond that, Attorney Borrelli is also dedicated to helping people just like you.
 He is known for providing compassionate, responsive, personalized service.
 This can make a big difference in your peace of mind as your case proceeds.
-It can also give you confidence that you have the advocacy and support you need and deserve when it’s time to mount the fight of your life against violent crime charges in Westchester County, NY.
+It can also give you confidence that you have the advocacy and support you need and deserve when it’s time to mount the fight of your life against violent crime charges in Westchester County, Putnam County, and Rockland County, NY.

 Find out your best defense options against violent crime charges now in a FREE consultation.